LeifHolm/Engr101-Project-3/README.md

 Change the make command to mingw32-make.

-Make both the robot.cpp and server.cpp.
+Make both the robot.cpp and server.cpp by clicking on the drop down next to the brick labelled build and click Make All.

 Navigate to the AVC_server folder and open server.exe.